Anti-social behaviour advice

 Once we have evidence of the concerns, we work with our partners to target the anti-social behaviour which is causing most harm to our communities.
 We do this by analysing the reports you make to us and our partners, and the diaries completed which allows us to direct our resources most effectively.

-If you have concerns about anti-social behaviour happening in your neighbourhood, please report it to Erewash Community Safety Partnership.
+If you have concerns about anti-social behaviour happening in your neighbourhood, please report it to Erewash Community Safety Partnership using our General Enquiries Form.

 Concerns about individual officers, or services, should continue to be directed to the relevant organisation’s complaints procedure and/or the Ombudsman or the Independent Police Complaints Commission.

-For further information please contact the Community Safety Officer, Erewash Community Safety Partnership on 0115 907 2244.
+For further information please contact the Erewash Community Safety Partnership on 0115 907 2244, or like them on Facebook.